 - Application deadline for US citizens, permanent residents, and all international students: March 1

-To apply to Wellesley as a Davis Degree candidate, you must complete and submit the online Common Application for Transfer Candidates.
+To apply to Wellesley as a Davis Degree candidate, you must complete and submit the online Common Application for Transfer Candidates or the Coalition Application for Transfer Candidates.
 It's free to do so.
-Please be sure to identify yourself as a transfer applicant when you register for your Common App account.
+Please be sure to identify yourself as a transfer applicant when you register for your Common App or Coalition account.
 See Step-by-step application instructions for Davis Degree applicants.

 All Davis Degree Program applicants are required to sit for an interview.
 The deadline to request an interview is February 15.
 Please contact us early, because spots fill up quickly.
 Schedule an on-campus interview*.
 To request an off-campus interview with an alumna in your region, please complete the Off-Campus Interview Request Form*.
 The deadline for requesting an interview is two weeks before the admission deadline. *Please note, we are no longer accepting interview requests in this admission cycle.
 Please check back in September.

 Wellesley does not automatically grant credit for courses taken at other colleges.
 Each candidate’s record is evaluated according to Wellesley’s degree requirements and the accreditation of the institutions under consideration.
 Credit is only given for those courses that are comparable to courses offered in the liberal arts and sciences curriculum at Wellesley.
 Credit is not given to courses taken online.